Select Page

 Understanding the Significance

-the Nazi regime, millions of innocent people, including Jews, political dissidents, and minorities were
+the Nazi regime, many millions of individuals, the Jews, political opponents and minority groups among others were

-In Berlin, there are two main concentration camps that are open to visitors: Sachsenhausen and Ravensbrück.
+In Berlin, there are two main concentration camps that are open to visitors: That is why the prisoners were taken to the Concentration Camps: Sachsenhausen and Ravensbrück.
 Both

-opposition to the Nazi regime and played a crucial role in women’s resistance movements.
+actions against the Nazi regime and was involved in most of the women’s movements of resistance.
 Exploring the memorial

 Preparing for Your Visit